-Trenchless pipe lining is a permanent and lasting sewer pipe repair solution without sticker shock, and can often be completed in a single day.
+Trenchless liners are a permanent and lasting sewer pipe repair solution without sticker shock, and can often be completed in a single day.
 There’s no disruption from jackhammering through concrete, digging, plumbing work, and restoration.
 Nor the common delay of a day or more between those 3 or 4 contractors.
 Typically a single area of only some 3 by 4 feet outdoors is affected.

 The plumbing costs themselves are usually around 30% more expensive than traditional alternatives, but when trenching and repaving costs are included overall savings typically range from 30% to 60%.
 The process leaves the inside of the sewer line around 1/4 inch smaller in diameter, but the much smoother surface actually increases flow over an older clay, concrete, or cast iron pipe.